Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 * Screw configuration or extended Denavit-Hartenberg is used for setup and calculating forward kinematics
 * screw theory is used for setup and formula basis for Paden-Kahan based inverse kinematics
-* geometric algebra (Clifford algebra, multivectors, GA) is used to deduce the algorithms for Paden-Kahan subproblems
+* geometric algebra (Clifford algebra, multivectors, GA) is used to deduce the algorithms for Paden-Kahan subproblems.
+See the two dedicated pages
-* conformal geometric algebra (exterior algebra, CGA, Grassmann, G4.1, Minkowski space, versors), a 5-dimensional space is used for more complex problems
-* quaternions, dual quaternions (octonions, Cayley numbers) are used to store position and orientation (translations and rotations) values.
-Quaternions can store rotations, but to store positional information as well, dual quaternions are needed.
+* quaternions, dual quaternions (octonions, Cayley numbers) are used to calculate rotations and translations

 # Literature about screw theory, Paden-Kahan / canonical subproblems